-For most of us the desire to own a pet, especially a dog, started early in our childhood.
-Do you remember when you spent your time drawing dogs or shading in dog coloring pages?
-Now the time came to decide what type of dog you would like to get.
+For most of us, the desire to own a pet, especially a dog, started early in our childhood.
+Do you remember when you spent your time drawing dogs or shading in dog colouring pages?
+Now the time to decide what type of dog you would like to get.

 Choosing a dog is something exceptional.
 Dogs are faithful companions that will soon become true members of a family.

 The dog’s temperament is another important aspect to consider.

 You will also need to check the costs of keeping a dog:

 - Possible damages caused by owning a dog

 Do you have children?
 You will need a friendly dog with lots of patience.
 The same would be for an older relative.

 It is important then to think of the time that raising a dog involves as well.
 Do you live close to a park?
 Can you take your dog outside daily?
 Are you going to spend a lot of time away from home, maybe hiking with your dog?